 The reason why Elementor editor panel (the one on the left) doesn’t load is a PHP error that is thrown.
 The error isn’t shown because the page that is throwing it is called using Ajax (in the background).
 In almost all cases, that error is related to memory allocation and it can be fixed by simply increasing the WP Memory Limit in WordPress.
 You can find out how to do it here.

-An alternate fix to this is disabling widgets in Elementor Extras or any other addon you are using.
-For Extras, go to Elementor > Extras > Widget / Extensions and disabled the ones you aren’t using to see if that fixes it.
+An alternate fix to this is disabling widgets in Extras or any other addon you are using.
+For Extras, go to Elementor > Extras > Widget / Extensions and disable the ones you aren’t using to see if that fixes it.

 If none of the fixes above seem to work, most likely the error is not related to memory allocation and you need to see what the error is.
 You can do two things to see the error itself.